 In addition to his extensive technical training, Attorney Luke Nichols is also the author of “The Virginia DUI Handbook” (2010).
-In other words, he literally wrote the book on Virginia DUI.
+In other words, he wrote the book on Virginia DUI.
 He has since retired from the firm.
 Contact Nichols & Green PLLC today for a free copy.

 Similarly, a driver who is texting or using their phone after having only one or two drinks may be arrested for DUI, and his or her distracted driving may be attributed to intoxication.

 In Virginia, the judicial process uses the acronyms “DUI” and “DWI” interchangeably.
-Technically, driving under the influence (DUI) applies to intoxication via any form of drug or alcohol, while driving while intoxicated (DWI) generally refers to only alcohol.
+Technically, driving under the influence (DUI) applies to intoxication via any drug or alcohol, while driving while intoxicated (DWI) generally refers to only alcohol.

-Whether your warrant says DWI or DUI, it really does not matter.
+Whether your warrant says DWI or DUI, it does not matter.
 The statute is the same, and the consequences are the same, so most people in Virginia use the terms interchangeably.

 Any drug or medication that affects your ability to drive safely can potentially lead to a DUI conviction.
-Over-the-counter allergy medicines, cough syrup, and necessary prescription medications can affect your ability to drive and result in a DUI conviction.
+Over-the-counter allergy medicines, cough syrup, and necessary prescription medications can affect your driving ability and result in a DUI conviction.
 Ambien, Lexapro, Zoloft, Trazodone, and Oxycodone are some of the most common prescription drugs that lead to DUI arrests.